Allen keys late surge, Florida rallies to beat Mizzou 64-60

 UP NEXT

-Missouri: Plays at Mississippi State on Tuesday and will try to avoid its first four-game losing streak of the season.
+Missouri: Will try to avoid its first four-game losing streak of the season Tuesday at Mississippi State.

-Florida: Plays at Vanderbilt on Wednesday night, another must-win game for the Gators and their NCAA Tournament hopes.
+Florida: Plays at Vanderbilt on Wednesday, another must-win game for the Gators and their NCAA Tournament hopes.

 More AP college basketball: https://apnews.com/Collegebasketball and https://twitter.com/AP_Top25